mirage/mirage-www/tmpl/blog/2017-winter-hackathon-roundup.md

 improving and updating the ocaml-scrypt library, used by another fellow mirage user in order to develop its own password manager.
-Ultimately, I'm not sure either direction I took was good: a streaming Json library is perhaps not the best choice for an application that shares few jsons (samhot should have been selling more his easyjson library!), and the ocaml-scrypt library has been superseeded by the pure implementation ocaml-scrypt-kdf, which supposedly will make the integration in mirage easier.
+Ultimately, I'm not sure either direction I took was good: a streaming Json library is perhaps not the best choice for an application that shares few jsons (samoht should have been selling more his [easyjson](https://github.com/mirage/ezjsonm) library!), and the ocaml-scrypt library has been superseeded by the pure implementation [ocaml-scrypt-kdf](https://github.com/abeaumont/ocaml-scrypt-kdf), which supposedly will make the integration in mirage easier.

 The overall warm atmosphere and the overall positive attitude of the